-Hybrid app implementations have enhanced the ability of web developers to deliver desktop apps but the decreased performance and increased memory consumption are a significant downside.
-Since desktop apps run the application code locally on your machine, we cannot compromise on the performance and memory usage by getting rid of the native code.
-The future of desktop apps still lies in the native code.
+Hybrid app implementations have enhanced the ability of web developers to deliver desktop apps, but the decreased performance and increased memory consumption are a significant downside.
+Since desktop apps run the application code locally on your machine, we cannot compromise on performance and memory usage by getting rid of native code.
+The future of desktop apps still lies in native code.

-In this blog post, we’ll look at why native code is the future of desktop apps by comparing the performance and memory usage of Delphi with other desktop application development frameworks such as WPF .NET and Electron.
+In this blog post, we’ll look at why native code is the future of desktop apps by comparing the performance and memory usage of Native Windows Development tools with other desktop application development frameworks such as WPF .NET and Electron.

 Can Electron deliver an optimized solution?